tmamedbekov/jss-personalization/README.md

 ![alt text](https://raw.githubusercontent.com/tmamedbekov/jss-personalization/master/data/media/img/orlando/personalization.png)

-## And now about testing this with JSS SSR Proxy?
+## Can this demo site be tested with JSS SSR Proxy?

-I got you covered:
+Of cource I got you covered:

 Step 1: Deploy this repo into your Sitecore Instance